meteostat/meteostat-server/README.md

 The Meteostat server allows everyone to run a local instance of the Meteostat JSON API.
 The server provides different endpoints which return historical weather data and meta information in JSON format.

+**Important:** This package is work in progress.
+Do not use it in production.

 ## Installation

 The Meteostat server package is available through [PyPI](https://pypi.org/project/meteostat-server/):